© Crown copyright 2020

 Exempt from Income Tax

 SSCBA 92, S10(1)(a)

 Class 1A NICs are payable only where the benefit provided is chargeable to Income Tax under ITEPA 2003 on an amount of general earnings as defined at Section 7(3) ITEPA 2003.
-Where no tax is chargeable because of a tax exemption, no Class 1A NICs are due.
+Where no tax is chargeable, no Class 1A NICs are due.
 Full details of those benefits exempt from Income Tax are included in booklet 480: Expenses and benefits - a tax guide.

 Exempt from Class 1A NICs

 Part 3 of the SS(C)R 2001, Regulations 38 and 40

 Sometimes tax, but not Class 1A NICs, may be due on a benefit where the benefit is excluded from Class 1A NICs.
 Details of these special exclusions are given in Part 5.

 Covered by an extra-statutory concession published by HMRC

 No Class 1A NICs are payable where a benefit isn’t chargeable to tax because of an Extra-Statutory Concession published by HMRC.
 Read paragraph 51 for more information.